nindate/mlzoomcamp-capstone-project/README.md

 * This is a regression problem.
 The data is related to bike shares in London for a period of 2 years and few days, with information on time, weather conditions etc.
 * EDA was performed analysing for missing data, data distribution, target feature, feature importance using mutual information between categorical features, correlation of numerical features with target and amongst them, looking for extreme high values, cardinality of categorical features.
 Performed different transformations to see effect on distribution.
 * Baseline model was prepared using Linear Regression
 * Data was split into Train (70%), Validation (20%), Test (10%).
-Further experiments were done on training data validating on the validation data (not touching the test data at all)
+Further experiments were done on training data, while validating on the validation data (not touching the test data at all)
 * Experiments were done to improve the model performance.
 This involved evaluating model by creating new time related features from the original timestamp feature (e.g. day-of-week, week-of-year etc.).
 * Used standard train_test_split as well as tested cross-validation methods like TimeSeriesSplit and BlockingTimeSeriesSplit.
 * Tried using cyclical encoding (using sine and cosine) of time related features.
 Since time related features are cyclic, e.g. day of week goes from Monday to Sunday and again Monday, models can benefit from cyclical encoding. **In the tests for this dataset however, score did not improve with this encoding**
-* Evaluated using other models - DecisionTreeClassifier, RandomForestClassifier and XGBoost - with similar experiments as above (feature dropping, scaling etc.)
+* Evaluated using other models - DecisionTree, RandomForest and XGBoost
 * Parameter tuning of the best experiment for each of the model was done
-* Finally compared results from all the model tunings to determine the best model (with best experiment of feature scaling and feature dropping) with best hyper-parameters
+* Finally compared results from all the model tunings to determine the best model (with best experiment of adding time related features and no encoding) with best hyper-parameters
 * Trained final model on full train data (training + validation) and validated on test data, saved model file to disk.
-Achived **AUC of 0.810** on final model validated on test dataset.
+Achieved **RMSE of 284** on final model validated on test dataset, which is not so good, but that is wht I could achieve.
 * Created script to use the prediction model a a web service using Flask
 * Deployed the web service to Docker container running on local machine and then to Heroku cloud